 Prostitutes often deny their parents are involved in any way with their work, says Vittoria Quondamatteo.

-“It is very difficult to work on this level there is an idealization of these parental figures, and they deny it: ‘my father did not know, my mother did not know, he was a family friend, but my parents did not know’ and sometimes, even sadder, children are accustomed to violence within the family and so violence is the only form of love they know."
+“It is very difficult to work on this level, as there is an idealization of these parental figures, and the girls deny it: ‘my father did not know, my mother did not know, he was a family friend, but my parents did not know’ and sometimes, even sadder, children are accustomed to violence within the family and so violence is the only form of love they know."

 Here she has a theory: